 Cannabis leaf phyllotaxy

-According to the standard phyllotaxy, cannabis leaves are compound (with multiple leaflets, as opposed to simple, where a single leaf grows from the stem) and decussate-opposite rather than alternate.
+According to the standard phyllotaxy (the arrangement of leaves on a plant stem), cannabis leaves are compound (with multiple leaflets, as opposed to simple, where a single leaf grows from the stem) and decussate-opposite rather than alternate.
 Opposite leaves emerge in pairs, one each side of the stem, with a clear vertical space between the leaf pairs.
 Decussate leaves are opposite, but each new leaf pair is at a right-angle to the last pair.
 Alternate leaves emerge from the stem singly, swapping sides as the vertical height increases.

 Although cannabis leaves are usually decussate, as the plant prepares to flower the leaves may begin to emerge in an alternate pattern.
 Interestingly, rejuvenated cannabis plants demonstrate alternate phyllotaxy.
 Experiments with hemp showed that early-planted specimens, which flowered in low light conditions but did not die, began to put out new alternate leaf growth when hours of sunlight increased.
 The initial new growth was simple rather than compound, and as new growth continued, the number of leaflets gradually increased.